 - Connect incoming students with upper class students who can provide information about all the different ways to get involved both in our campus community and in the Rockbridge area.

 Volunteer Venture programs are organized by returning students, many of whom participated in the program as First-Years and look forward to being a part of this enriching experience each year.
 Student leaders work with the adviser for Volunteer Venture.

 We look forward to your participation in this venture.
 We hope to make your introduction to Washington and Lee a memorable and meaningful experience.
-For questions about a specific trip or the overall Volunteer Venture program, please contact Jenny Davidson, Coordinator of Student Service Learning, email@example.com or 540-458-4669 or Student Coordinator Melissa Derby at firstname.lastname@example.org.
+For questions about a specific trip or the overall Volunteer Venture program, please contact Jenny Davidson, Coordinator of Student Service Learning, firstname.lastname@example.org or 540-458-4669.
+For questions regarding registration, please email TheLeadingEdge@wlu.edu or 540-458-8754.